delphix/delphix-ibm-cloud-schematics/README.md

 #### Dependencies
 Before you can apply the template in IBM Cloud, complete the following steps.

-1. Ensure that you have the following permissions in IBM Cloud Identity and Access Management:
+Ensure that you have the following permissions in IBM Cloud Identity and Access Management:
 - Manager service access role for IBM Cloud Schematics
 - Operator platform role for VPC Infrastructure
-2. Ensure the following resources exist in your VPC Gen 2 environment
-- VPC
-- SSH Key
-- VPC has a subnet

 ### Configuring your Delployment Values